 Edward: Sometime after I’d written my final year exams, I was by Ede road with a few classmates when he drove by with a lady in the car, probably to drop her off.
 On his way back, he stopped and chilled with us.
 I guess the dynamics were different then because we didn’t have the lecturer-student relationship anymore.
 There was this bar opposite Maintenance at the time; we moved there to get something to eat.
 The attendants brought the menu, which didn’t include any swallow and he wasn’t happy about this.
 According to him, he preferred swallow and lots of vegetables because it gave him stamina to have a lot of sex.
 Then he began telling us stories about our female classmates he’d had sex with.
 He’d gotten drunk, so his guard was down.

 “He has students who help him to get girls.
-The students who he gives these tasks had two options — get him the girls or risk failing his course.”
+The students who he gives these tasks have two options — get him the girls or risk failing his course.”

 Bukola: He thought he was untouchable, so he was loud about his exploits.
 I think he was comfortable because he’d been enabled for a long time.
 The lecturers who could hold him responsible protected him because they wanted to keep their secrets buried too.

 Edward: Everyone in the department knew about his behaviour, but no one did anything to caution him.

 Bukola: I think the worst part of this is that he has students who help him to get girls.
 The students who he gives these tasks have two options — get him the girls or risk failing his course.
 An audio recording went viral when this recent story broke out about a male student coaxing a female student to have sex with him for marks.
 I know the guy.
 We were supposed to graduate together but he’s still in school because he’s entangled with Bisi, who is his supervisor.

 Edward: I know he did everything he has been accused of.
 I hope he doesn’t get away with it this time.
 If that happens, this man will become more brazen.
 And that won’t be good for his students.